aczuleta/voice123-test/README.md

 I'm aware of this and already know the solution.

-However I decided to not implement it because once you do it since the API returns always 1 as the index for the current page it would prevent the user to go any further in the pagination flow, basically it was a trade-off (solution is just one line of code tho).
+However I decided to not implement it because once you do it since the API returns always 1 as the index for the current page it would prevent the user to go any further in the pagination flow, basically it was a trade-off (solution is just one extra line of code tho).